 • protected from frequent temperature swings

 Collectors who store resin figurines safely usually focus as much on room conditions as on the box itself.
+For shoppers exploring this further, see resin statues.

 Why Environment Matters So Much

 Heat, moisture, and unstable air conditions can affect paint, adhesives, foam, packaging materials, and long-term part fit.
 Even if the statue itself is not visibly warping, bad storage conditions can create surface issues, odor problems, or packing-related damage over time.
+For shoppers exploring this further, see protect figures from heat and humidity.

 Good Habits for Long-Term Storage